 Recommended Ice Breaker Questions for Meetings and Work

-These are sample questions that you can use to start out your meeting, retreat or training class.
-In the right circumstances, you can use the ice breaker question as the focus or content of your meeting.
+These are sample questions that you can use to start out your meeting, retreat, or training class.
+In the right circumstances, you can use the ice breaker question for the primary focus or content of your meeting.

 - Ice Breaker Questions to Get to Know Meeting Participants